KenOverholt/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I used the standard LeNet parameters that we had for our lab but I increased the epochs to 30.
+I found that converting to grayscale, normalizing, and increasin the epoch count gained enough performace to move above the required .93 mark.

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of 0.932
 * test set accuracy of ?

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
+I chose a well-known architecture:
 * What architecture was chosen?
+I chose the LeNet architecture provided in the lab since I was running out of time to complete the project.
+I would love to have modified the architecture but just ran out of time.
+I spent time exploring various grayscale conversion techniques and normalization methods.
+I discarded ones that dropped the accuracy and kept the one of each that increased accuracy.
 * Why did you believe it would be relevant to the traffic sign application?
+The architecture learns in stages, first learning the smallest, generic elements.
+Then it combines them to larger pieces and so-on until it assembles the final image.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?